Unable to sleep

 Fatty foodsAvoid high glycemic foods especially in the evening

-Picture the scene; you have had a great night out, the bars are all emptying and you hit the chip shop.
-While those chips and a greasy kebab may sound appealing, especially when your senses are dulled with alcohol, is it really a good idea to eat such a high-fat meal so close to bedtime?
+Picture the scene: you have had a great night out, the bars are all emptying, and you hit the chip shop.
+While those chips and a greasy kebab may sound appealing, especially when your senses are dulled with alcohol, is it a good idea to eat such a high-fat meal so close to bedtime?
 As with spicy foods, meals high in fat, especially saturated fat, can make it hard to sleep.

 When you go to bed, the digestive system slows down.
 Your body is built to digest food during the day, not at night.
 Therefore, a lack of enzymes and slow digestion during the evening and night can lead to indigestion.
 This is compounded by lying down, as gravity isn't helping the food travel through your gut.
-So, eating high-fat foods close to bedtime affects your sleep because you are kept awake or wake up due to the pain and discomfort in your stomach and gut.
+Eating high-fat foods close to bedtime can affect your sleep because they keep you awake or cause discomfort in your stomach and gut, leading to wakefulness.

 One study has also suggested that the metabolism of fatty foods reduces the signal for melatonin (the sleep hormone) to be released.
-This is a very complicated biological process, involving the enzyme P-elF2α that goes on inside cells.
+This is a highly complex biological process involving the enzyme EIF2α that occurs inside cells.
+If you suffer from insomnia, take this as your cue: avoid fatty foods close to bedtime, or better yet, cut them out completely.

 Sugar

 During the night, we don't tend to eat, or at least we shouldn't.
 This gives our digestive system a chance to repair and rest.
-Enzymes and hormones that have been used for digestion during the day are broken down.
+Enzymes and hormones that have been used for digestion during the day are broken down and eliminated.
 This helps to reset your gut for a fresh start the next day.

 Avoid sugary foods in the evening

 Most people have a store of fat, providing enough energy for the body to sustain itself for a few hours without food.
-However, if we eat a high-sugar or high-glycaemic meal in the evening, it can cause a temporary energy boost and make us feel wired.
+However, if we eat a high-sugar or high-glycemic meal in the evening, it can cause a temporary energy boost and leave us feeling wired.

-The rapid release of sugar into the bloodstream that is closely followed by a sugar crash can make us feel hungry.
+The rapid release of sugar into the bloodstream, closely followed by a subsequent crash, can leave us feeling hungry.
 That can make it difficult to sleep.
 Going to bed hungry is not what you want, especially if you suffer from insomnia.
 The urge to eat something else will compound the problem with undigested food in the gut at bedtime.
-This leads to indigestion and heartburn, as explained in the fatty foods section.
+This leads to indigestion and heartburn, as explained in the section on foods high in fat.

 If you struggle to sleep, it may not have occurred to you that the food you eat can affect your sleep.
-While there are other foods that can cause insomnia, caffeine, fat, sugar and spices are the main offenders.
-You are now armed with the knowledge of what foods affect sleep.
-Hopefully, struggling with insomnia will now no longer be a problem.
+While other foods can cause insomnia, caffeine, fat, sugar, and certain spices are the primary culprits.
+You now know which foods affect sleep.
+Hopefully, struggling with insomnia will no longer be a problem.

-For more information on how to improve sleep, you might find this article helpful.
+For more information on improving sleep, you may find this article helpful.

 Facebook